molpopgen/fwdpp/README.md

 The library user will also need some familiarity with the [boost](http://www.boost.org) libraries, especially "bind" and "function".
 I refer the user to the boost website for the relevant documentation.

+##A note about which version to use

+This code is distributed via my gitub [account](http://www.github.com/molpopgen).
+The "master" and "dev" branches should be viewed as experimental.
+The [releases](https://github.com/molpopgen/fwdpp/releases), however, correspond to tested versions of the library fit for public consumption.
+This means that the version number in the configure script on master/dev may match that of a recent release, _that does not mean that the features/stability/bugs present in master/dev are identical to those of the release._  If you want to use fwdpp for research, use the latest [release](https://github.com/molpopgen/fwdpp/releases).
+If you want to play around with the latest and (occasionally not-so) greatest, look at the dev branch.
+If you want to look at the latest I believe to be stable, look at master.
+Also note that master may be ahead of dev, etc., depending on what I've committed from my development server to the repo stored at github.

 ##Which C++?

 fwdpp does not use any features from then newly-released C++11 standard.
 The new standard extends/simplifies the language, and therefore I expect the current code base to be C++11-compliant.
 As compiler support for C++11 becomes more widespread, the library will likely start to use some of those features, which will drastically improve readability of some of the nastier bits of template wizardry.